 - 1. IMCOM Garrisons will provide support to tenants on IMCOM installations IAW AR 5-9 and IMCOM G8 Handbook. - 2.
-The FS Form 7600A and reimbursable MOA will include all reimbursable services provided for the projected length of time not to exceed 9 years and will be reviewed annually for financial impacts; if there are substantial changes in resource requirements, the IA will be reviewed in its entirety and modified or terminated as applicable.
-If there are no substantial changes requiring review in its entirety the IA will be reviewed at a minimum every 3 years.
-For example; if the IA has an effective date of 1 Jan 2014 and there where substantial changes in Mar 2016 the next minimum required review in its entirety is Mar 2019.

-a.
-MOA/MOU (non-reimbursable) will include all support or services provided for the projected length of time not to exceed 9 years and will be reviewed triennially.
+The FS Form 7600A and reimbursable MOA will include all reimbursable services provided for the projected length of time not to exceed 10 years and will be reviewed annually for financial impacts; if there are substantial changes in resource requirements, the IA will be reviewed in its entirety and modified or terminated as applicable.
+If there are no substantial changes requiring review in its entirety the IA will be reviewed at a minimum at mid-point in its entirety. - a.
+MOA/MOU (non-reimbursable) will include all support or services provided for the projected length of time not to exceed 10 years and will be reviewed at mid-point.

 - b.
 In order to provide evidence of reviews, Garrisons will formally document these reviews and maintain as part of the IA file. - c.
 In the current fiscally constrained environment, it is essential that IMCOM leverage Intergovernmental Support Agreement (IGSA) authorities and opportunities to seek cost-cutting efficiencies, improve service delivery, and improve relationships with state and local governments.
 The benefits of Public-to-Public partnerships include: Army use of communities' excess capability; community use of the Army's excess capability, increased economies of scale, cost savings and avoidance, and enhanced relationships with our public sector partners.
 IGSAs have the potential to realize 30% cost reduction in service delivery over traditional acquisition methods.
 IGSAs are not subject to the rules of the Federal Acquisition Regulation (FAR), are not subject to the Davis-Bacon wage Act, the Contract Services Act, JWOD, or any other provision of law governing the award of Federal government contracts for goods and services.
-IGSAs can displace 8A, Ability-1, and other special acquisition programs.
+IGSAs can displace 8A, Ability-1, and other special acquisition programs. - d.
 Within ten days of the IGSA being signed by both the municipality representative and the Garrison Commander, the Garrison Resource Management Office must record the obligation within the accounting system using the prescribed standard structure as outlined below.
 The payment method for IGSAs with municipalities will be made via a miscellaneous payment transaction through the General Fund Enterprise Business System (GFEBS).
 Standard processing time for the payment is thirty days after all required documentation is processed and uploaded in GFEBS.
-The municipalities will provide their assigned Commercial and Government Entity (CAGE) Code and Electronic Fund Transfer (EFT) information to facilitate payments.
+The municipalities will provide their assigned Commercial and Government Entity (CAGE) Code and Electronic Fund Transfer (EFT) information to facilitate payments. - e.
+Financial managers will build utilize the project structure provided by G4, and set up Funded Programs and obligate as outlined in the Technical Cost Handbook and IGSA Handbook.

-Financial managers will build the unique IGSA number using the following naming convention as prescribed below.
-Following the structure will allow the records to be traced for future financial and statistical reports.
 Each IGSA will be given a unique number so that it can be tracked.
 The numbering convention for IGSAs is as follows: